-Sarcopenia, or age-related muscle loss, is becoming a growing concern among healthcare and fitness professionals.
+Sarcopenia, or age-related muscle loss, is a growing concern among healthcare and fitness professionals.
 Sarcopenia is linked to a decline in muscle strength, muscle quantity and quality, and performance.
-Sarcopenia is also associated with different chronic conditions, worsening quality of life, and increased mortality.
+Sarcopenia is also associated with different chronic conditions (e.g., diabetes, cardiovascular disease), worsening quality of life, and increased mortality.
 Researchers have recently updated and expanded the classification of sarcopenia, including diagnosis and management strategies.
-Even with these research advancements, the recognition of sarcopenia and the application of proven treatment modalities remain low.
+Even with these research advancements, sarcopenia remains under-recognized and under-diagnosed, and the application of proven treatment modalities remains low.

 This evidence-based review explores important issues regarding sarcopenia as they relate to the fitness professional and wellness coach.
-The discussion details the definition of sarcopenia and associated risk factors, related consequences, suspected causes, and related conditions.
+This discussion details the definition of sarcopenia and associated risk factors, related consequences, suspected causes, and related conditions.
 The role of the fitness professional and wellness coach is discussed, along with suggested management strategies for individuals experiencing sarcopenia.